 Here’s a close up look at the decorative trim I used.
 I think it was called something like “panel molding” because it can be used along the edge of paneling or beadboard since it has the rabbet on the back similar to what picture frame molding has.

 I attached that molding so that the rabbet was at the bottom, and I just slid the decorative foot back behind the trim and into that rabbet.

 I made the decorative feet out of 1 x 4 lumber.
 I started by making a pattern, which I drew freehand on a scrap piece of 1 x 4 and then cut out using my jigsaw with a detail blade.
 (Note: Any time you cut details and curves, be sure you have a detail blade in your jigsaw!
 These blades are small and thin, and are generally labeled “curve” on the package.)

 Then I used that pattern to trace all of the feet that I needed.
 I only used the pattern for the curvy side, and left each one pretty long (about 10 inches or so).
 I used my miter saw to cut the straight sides of the feet after determining how long I wanted each foot.

-After I determined the length I wanted the feet to be, I cut them down with the miter saw and them put them into place.
+After I determined the length I wanted the feet to be, I cut them down with the miter saw and then put them into place.
 The feet on the corners of the bumped out section had to be mitered.
 All of the others had straight cuts on the ends.